Yard sales can be pretty unremarkable, but several years ago I went to a yard sale that shifted my perspective.

 Her comment and seeing their worn faces as they managed the sale left an indelible mark on my mind.
 My husband and I walked away from their yard sale with heavy hearts for the large task they had before them.
 Her remark comes back to me time and again as I find many of my clients in the same predicament.

 As a Senior Move Manager, I meet many couples who have made the decision to downsize and are sometimes preparing for a yard sale.
 They have come to the realization that they just don’t need as much stuff or space anymore.
 Often empty nesters, they want to be free to travel or want to take care of less space.
 People who make that decision proactively are surprised by the freedom they feel.
-And, I have yet to meet anyone who has regretted downsizing with or without a huge yard sale!
+And, I’ve yet to meet anyone who has regretted downsizing with or without a huge yard sale!

 However, when an adult child makes the decision for their parents that it is time to downsize, there is usually a very different experience.
 When an adult child gets into a battle of persuasion with his or her parents, things can get nasty.